Tick Icon Gain Valuable Insights

 Site Investigation report written with a regulator in mind to gain approval, so you can take action to ensure a safe and compliant site.

-Why do you need a Phase 2 Site Investigation?
+Why do I need a Phase 2 Site Investigation?

-• Provide financial security for banks, mortgage lenders and landowners involved in a transaction/ change of freehold.
+• Provide assurance for banks, mortgage lenders, and landowners during transactions

 How is a Phase 2 Site Investigation carried out?